Hunter Shepard: Youth

 While attending Grand Rapids High School, Shepard played prep school hockey as a goaltender and baseball as an infielder and pitcher.
-In his final year at the school, Shepard and teammate Avery Peterson became the first pair from the same school to receive Minnesota Minute Men Mr Hockey awards in the same season.
+In his final year at the school, Shepard and teammate Avery Peterson became the first pair from the same school to receive Minnesota Minute Men Mr. Hockey Award recognition in the same season.
 Upon graduating, he remained undrafted into the NHL and was not awarded any scholarships to play collegiate hockey.
-He had been drafted by the Lincoln Stars in the third round of the Tier 1 United States Hockey League draft but chose not to play with the team for he was not given a goaltending coach.
-Upon choosing to leave the team, he called head coach Layne Sedevie of the Bismarck Bobcats in the North American Hockey League (NAHL) to see if there was a spot for him on their roster.
+He had been drafted by the Lincoln Stars of the Tier 1 level United States Hockey League (USHL) but chose not to play with the team for he was not given a goaltending coach.
+Instead, he reached out to head coach Layne Sedevie of the Bismarck Bobcats in the North American Hockey League (NAHL) to see if there was a spot for him on their roster.

 Shepard made his debut with the Bobcats during the 2014–15 season, where he let in seven goals on 25 shots including three on his first four shots.
-At the end of his first year with the Bobcats, Shepard played in 31 games and yielded a 14-14-1 record, a 3.28 goals-against average (GAA) and a .878 saves percentage.
-In his second season with the team, Shepard improved to a 34–11–3 record, setting a new franchise record in wins, with a 1.90 GAA and a .926 save percentage.
+At the conclusion of his first year with the Bobcats, Shepard played in 31 games and yielded a 14-14-1 record, a 3.28 goals-against average (GAA) and a .878 save percentage.
+In his second season with the team, Shepard improved to a 34–11–3 record, setting a then franchise record in wins, along with a 1.90 GAA and .926 save percentage.
 As a result, he was selected to Team Central at the 2016 Top Prospects Tournament where he recorded a 1.99 GAA and named NAHL's January Goaltender of the Month.
-During the month of January, Shepard led the Bobcats into 1st place in the Central Division by winning all eight games he started while facing 241 shots during the month.
-Following his second season with the Bobcats, and his last year of junior hockey eligibility, Shepard was approached by the Minnesota-Duluth Bulldogs men's ice hockey team to be their third goaltender.
-His signing had been a last-minute move due to sophomore goaltender Kasimir Kaskisuo leaving in May to sign a professional contract.
-When asked later about what would have happened if Minnesota-Duluth had not approach him, Shepard said he would have attended a Division III school and played hockey and baseball.
+During the month of January, Shepard led the Bobcats to first place in the Central Division by winning all eight games he started while facing 241 shots over that same span.
+Following his second season with the Bobcats, being his last year of junior eligibility, Shepard was approached by the Minnesota-Duluth Bulldogs to be their third goaltender.
+His signing had been a last-minute move due to sophomore goaltender Kasimir Kaskisuo leaving to sign a professional contract.
+When asked in hindsight about what would have happened if Minnesota-Duluth had not approach him, Shepard said he would have likely attended a Division III school and played hockey and baseball.